 b.
 If a Residence Area Coordinator does not wish to work during this period, the employee will be responsible for paying rent (determined by similar rental rates) for the closure period until responsibilities can be resumed and agreed upon by the College/supervisor.

 The Residence Area Coordinator reports directly to the Director of Residence Life.
 The following personnel report directly to the Area Coordinator: undergraduate Resident Assistants.

 Requirements include a bachelor’s degree but a relevant Master’s degree is preferred.
 Must have appointment as faculty member or employment as staff member at Bryn Athyn College.
 This is a ten-month position that requires the Residence Area Coordinator to live in an apartment on-campus during the academic year.

-Applicants are invited to submit a resume and letter of interest to email@example.com in a new window.
+Applicants are invited to submit a resume and letter of interest to firstname.lastname@example.org.
 Application Deadline: Friday, August 7th or until position is filled.
 Applicant must be available to live in the residence hall starting Tuesday September 1st or earlier (flexible depending on situation).